Matthew-D-Johnston/js225/js229_study_guide.md

 * Most programming languages divide memory into two principal regions: the stack and the heap.
 JavaScript stores most primitive values as well as references on the stack, and everything else on the heap.
 You can think of references as pointers to the actual value of an object, array, or string that lives in the heap.
 * The stack doesn't participate in garbage collection.
 That means that **most primitive values don't get involved in garbage collection**; the main exceptions are strings and bigints.
 * When a function or block begins executing in a JavaScript program, JavaScript allocates memory on the stack for the variables defined in that block or function.
 Since each item has fixed size, JavaScript can calculate the amount of memory it needs during the creation phase of execution without knowing the specific values.
 That means it can determine how much stack space it needs when hoisting occurs.
-When the block or function is done running, the allocated stack memory gets return to teh system automatically.
+When the block or function is done running, the allocated stack memory gets returned to the system automatically.
 This process is somewhat similar to garbage collection, but it is considered distinct.
 * The situation is more complicated when closures include variables that have primitive values.
 Since closures may need to track these variables and their values after the current stack frame is destroyed, they must be stored someplace other than the stack.
 You can think of these primitive values as being stored on the heap, which makes them subject to garbage collection.
 * The heap is much trickier to deal with since each value has a different size that can't be determined ahead of time.
 Instead, new values must be added to the heap when they get created.
 Since the program can retain references to the values on the heap, it can't use the same allocate and release scheme used with the stack.
 Instead, it needs to rely on garbage collection to detect when a value's reference count reaches 0.
 * Garbage collection can occur at any time; it often ocurrs at periodic intervals during a program's lifetime.
 In particular, the programmer usually has no control over when GC occurs.
 It used to be possible to trigger garbage collection in JavaScript, but that is no longer possible in modern versions of JavaScript.